ImageComparison/data-structures-project/README.md

 ### Building app

 > To build the project I highly suggest following this tutorial to install all the tools required. [docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022-17-1-a%2Cvs-2022-17-1-b)

+Open Visual Studio, go to the `/App/` folder, then click `/UWP_APP.sln` the project should be setup ready for you to go.

 ## WinUI
 Version of the project written in .NET framework for WinUI 3.
 This is the prototype John worked on before the project switched to UWP.